Northrop Gamma: Operational history

 On June 2, 1933 Frank Hawks flew his Gamma 2A "Sky Chief" from Los Angeles to New York in a record 13 hours, 26 minutes, and 15 seconds.
-In 1935, Howard Hughes improved on this time in his modified Gamma 2G making the west-east transcontinental run in 9 hours, 26 minutes, and 10 seconds.
+In 1935, Howard Hughes improved on this time in a modified Gamma 2G leased from Jacqueline Cochran, making the west-east transcontinental run in 9 hours, 26 minutes, and 10 seconds.

 The most famous Gamma was the Polar Star.
 The aircraft was carried via ship and offloaded onto the pack ice in the Ross Sea during Lincoln Ellsworth's 1934 expedition to Antarctica.
 The Gamma was almost lost when the ice underneath it broke, and had to be returned to the United States for repairs.
 Polar Star's second assignment to Antarctica in September 1934 was also futile — a connecting rod broke and the aircraft had to be returned yet again for repairs.
 On January 3, 1935, Ellsworth and pilot Bernt Balchen finally flew over Antarctica.

 On November 23, 1935, Ellsworth and Canadian pilot Herbert Hollick-Kenyon attempted the world's first trans-Antarctic flight from Dundee Island in the Weddell Sea to Little America.
 The crew made four stops during their journey, in the process becoming the first people ever to visit Western Antarctica.
 During one stop, a blizzard completely packed the fuselage with snow which took a day to clear out.
 On December 5, after traveling over 2,400 miles (3,865 km) the aircraft ran out of fuel just 25 miles (40 km) short of the goal.
 The intrepid crew took six days to travel the remainder of the journey and stayed in the abandoned Richard E. Byrd camp until being found by the Discovery II research vessel on January 15, 1936.
 Polar Star was later recovered and donated to the Smithsonian National Air and Space Museum.